 The CRS Carrier Routing System

-Older Routers Maintained by Progent's Consultants
+Legacy Cisco Routers Supported by Progent's Consultants

 Cisco Unified Border Element and SIP Trunk Solutions

-- Cisco 500 Series Routers
+- Cisco 500 SR Series Routers

-- Cisco 850 and 870 Unified Communications Routers
+- Cisco 850 and 870 Routers

-Cisco's discontinued 870 Series access routers are targeted for small networks with up to 20 workers or for telecommuter sites where high-quality VoIP and video and dependable access utilizing backup WAN links are needed.
-Cisco 870 Series routers offer high speed for small workgroups as well as tight security through services that include stateful Inspection Firewall, IPsec tunneling, 3DES or Advanced Encryption Standard (AES) as well as DMVPN and GETVPN, an intrusion prevention system (IPS), virus defense through Network Admission Control, and enforcement of secure connection policies.
+Cisco's discontinued 870 Series routers are targeted for small offices with as many as 20 users or for telecommuter locations where high-quality voice/video over IP and reliable connectivity using backup WAN links are needed.
+Cisco 870 Series routers deliver excellent performance in small offices plus tight security via features that include stateful Inspection Firewall, IP Security (IPsec) VPN, 3DES or Advanced Encryption Standard (AES) plus Dynamic Multipoint VPN (DMVPN) and GETVPN, an intrusion prevention system, virus defense through NAC, and policing of secure access policies.

 - 1700 Series Routers

-- Cisco 2600 Series Routers
+- Cisco 2600 Series

 - 3700 Routers

-- Cisco 7200 VXR Integrated Services Routers
+- Cisco 7200 VXR Series Routers